maxolasersquad/gcemanager/README.md

 GNU Console Emulation Manager

 # About
 GCE Manager is intended to be a single place to manager all of your console and arcade roms and play them.
-It is intended to be similair to Calibre of ebooks.
+It is intended to be similar to Calibre of ebooks.

 # Support Consoles and Emulators
 The following consoles are expected to be supported with the given emulators.